-- 40. Plaintiffs' claims are typical of those of the Class they seek to represent.
-Plaintiffs, like all other members of the Class, were injured by the UFC's illegally obtained monopsony power that resulted in artificially suppressed compensation for competing in UFC bouts. - 41.
-Plaintiffs are more than adequate representatives of the Class and their chosen Class Counsel (the undersigned) are more than adequate attorneys.
-Plaintiffs have the incentive, and are committed to prosecuting this action, for the benefit of the Class.
-Plaintiffs have no interests that are antagonistic to those of the Class.
-Plaintiffs have retained counsel highly experienced in antitrust and class action litigation. - 42.
+- 49. The Identity Class Plaintiffs' claims are typical of those of the Identity Class they seek to represent.
+Plaintiffs Brandon Vera and Pablo Garza, like all other members of the Identity Class, have been injured by the UFC's illegally obtained monopoly and monopsony power, resulting in Plaintiffs' suppressed earnings from the UFC's exploitation of their Identities. - 50.
+The Identity Class Plaintiffs are more than adequate representatives of the Identity Class and their chosen Class Counsel (the undersigned) are more than adequate attorneys.
+The Identity Class Plaintiffs have the incentive, and are committed, to prosecuting this action for the benefit of the Identity Class.
+The Identity Class Plaintiffs have no interests that are antagonistic to those of the Identity Class.
+The Identity Class Plaintiffs have retained counsel experienced in antitrust and class action litigation. - 51.
 This action is maintainable as a class action under Fed.
 R. Civ.
-P. 23(b)(2) because Defendants have acted and refused to act on grounds that apply generally to the Class, and final injunctive and declaratory relief is appropriate, and necessary, with respect to the Class as a whole. - 43.
+P. 23(b)(2) because the UFC has acted and refused to act on grounds that apply generally to the Identity Class, and final injunctive and declaratory relief is appropriate, and necessary, with respect to the Identity Class as a whole. - 52.
 This action is maintainable as a class action under Fed.
 R. Civ.
-P. 23(b)(3) because questions of law and fact common to the Class predominate over any questions affecting only individual members of the Class.
+P. 23(b)(3) because questions of law and fact common to the Identity Class predominate over any questions affecting only individual members of the Identity Class.
 A class action is superior to other available methods for the fair and efficient adjudication of this controversy.
 Prosecution as a class action will eliminate the possibility of repetitious litigation.
 Treatment of this case as a class action will permit a large number of similarly situated persons to adjudicate their common claims in a single forum simultaneously, efficiently, and without the duplication of effort and expense that numerous individual actions would engender.
 Class treatment will also permit the adjudication of relatively small claims by many class members who otherwise could not afford to litigate an antitrust claim such as that asserted in this Complaint.
-Plaintiffs are aware of no difficulties that would render this case unmanageable. - 44.
-Plaintiffs and members of the Class have all suffered, and will continue to suffer, antitrust injury and damages as a result of the UFC's acquisition, enhancement, and/or maintenance of monopsony power in the Relevant Input Market.
+The Identity Class Plaintiffs are aware of no difficulties which would render this case unmanageable. - 53.
+The Identity Class Plaintiffs and members of the Identity Class have all suffered, and will continue to suffer, antitrust injury and damages as a result of the UFC's monopoly and monopsony power that has been acquired, enhanced, and maintained by the anticompetitive scheme challenged in this Complaint.

+VI.
 THE UFC'S MONOPOLY AND MONOPSONY POWER